-If you have a screened-in porch or flat roof in your home, asphalt shingles won’t cut it.
-Even with an asphalt roof replacement, a membrane or metal roof is essential for low slope areas.
-When considering roofing options, two excellent choices stand out: membrane roof systems and their various types.
-Opting for a membrane roof system proves both cost-effective and commonly utilized in the roofing industry.
-You’ll find several types of membrane roofs available, each offering unique benefits and suitability to different environments.
+If you have a screened-in porch or flat roof, asphalt shingles won’t cut it.
+A membrane or metal roof is essential for low-slope areas.
+Membrane roof systems are cost-effective and commonly used in the roofing industry.
+They come in various types, each offering distinct benefits suited to different environments.

 3 Types Of Roof Membranes For A Flat Or Low Slope Roof